ssokolow/rust-cli-boilerplate/README.md

         * File path is probably FAT32 writable, with `mkdir -p`
           * Nonexistent path components are FAT32-valid
           * Closest existing ancestor is a probably-writable directory
-        * Directory exists and is probably writable
-          * "probably writable" is tested via `access()` and will need portability shimming.
     * Network I/O:
       * Integers:
         * Successfully parses into a valid listening TCP/UDP port number